embeddedartistry/athena-bootloader/README.md

 can be used but for the purpose of changing and reading the settings you can use the included examples.
 To load them navigate to __File__ > __Examples__ > __NetEEPROM__ and select one of the examples.
 You can write the network settings using the __WriteNetworkSettings__ sketch or read the to the serial using the __ReadNetworkSettings__.

+Note that the settings array in the __WriteNetworkSettings__ sketch hasn't got the settings in the usual order but rather in the order that __W1500__ reads them, so make sure you have put the correct values.
+If you set the network settings you have also to set the TFTP data transfer port.
+The default is good enough but you may need to change it for the reasons that are listed below in the ```Configuring your Router for Remote Flashing``` section.There is also documentation on how use these sketches in the form of comments so be sure to read them.

 TFTP Flashing